Guidance for taxi and minicab staff

 Taxis and minicabs and the door to door service they provide are essential for people with disabilities.
 They are a key mode of transport for people who are blind and partially sighted, who are unable to drive and often face barriers when using public transport.

-This information has been designed to ensure that drivers and other staff working to support taxi and minicab travel can feel confident when helping passengers with sight loss, whilst maintaining social distancing and other measures that are in place to prevent the spread of Covid-19.
+This information has been designed to ensure that drivers and other staff working to support taxi and minicab travel can feel confident when helping passengers with sight loss.

 - Not everyone with vision impairment is totally blind and many retain some useful sight.
 Some will use a guide dog or a cane, but the majority travel without a mobility aid and so it may not always be apparent that they have sight loss.